BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 1. Zero IMU location, set test chamber to room temp, RS-422 link to direct connection.
 2. Ensure that both the tester computer and the IMUApp computer synchronize their clocks using GPS Clock.
-3. Trigger a physical event and record time stemp.
+3. Trigger a physical event and record time stamp.
 4. Repeat for all axis directions.
-5. Process time stemp assert all latency is less than 2ms.
+5. Process time stamp assert all latency is less than 2ms.

 !!! info
     GPS time sync accuracy is highly precise, with the ability to synchronize clocks and networks to Coordinated Universal Time (UTC) with an accuracy of 30 nanoseconds or less 95% of the time.